irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.token.MsgEditTokenResponse"></a>

 ### MsgEditTokenResponse
-MsgEditTokenResponse defines the Msg/EditToken response type.
+MsgEditTokenResponse defines the Msg/EditToken response type